hilton/hilton.github.com/blog/_posts/2023-06-06-developer-experience.md

 [Aleksandra Sapozhnikova](https://unsplash.com/photos/r_-zzXrnzxI){:.photocredit}

-A terrible truth holds many kinds of software development hostage:
+The bad news about software development makes it an unhappy experience for many people:

 {:.big style="max-width:30em"}
 > Software development takes forever and costs all of your money